lukesterlee/LunaCalculator/README.md

 Step 1.1 : create all the buttons
 Step 1.2 : create the TextView to display the input Step 1.3 : if you click button "1", it prints "1" to TextView(input screen).
+Step 1.4 : apply Step 1.3 to button "1", button "2", button "3".
-Step 1.4 : apply Step 1.3 to all buttons
+Step 1.5 : now you see the duplicate codes. find a better way to handle this and apply Step 1.3 to all buttons.

 1. create the layout of basic calculator (one activity, no fragment)
 2. implementing the functionality in java.